chanithorne/Thorne_EDA-22/README.md

 McKinney ML.
 2008.
 Effects of urbanization on species richness: A review of plants and animals.
 Urban Ecosystems.
 11(2):161–176. doi:10.1007/s11252-007-0045-4.

 Seabloom, Eric W., et al. “Predicting Invasion in Grassland Ecosystems: Is Exotic Dominance the Real Embarrassment of Richness?”
 Global Change Biology, vol. 19, no. 12, 2013, pp. 3677–3687., https://doi.org/10.1111/gcb.12370.

+## Acknowledgements

+Field work was funded by a MSUM Strong Summer Scholars grant awarded to Tyler Edvall, Gabriella Ruiz, Jake Pundsack, Jwan Al Selim, and Katie Olson in 2021.
+Assistance was provided by Elise Bakke and Dr. Alison Wallace.